Sabreen

-In 1987 Sabreen Association for Artistic Development was established as a non-profit, community-based organization specializing in the promotion of music in Palestine and combining it with different artistic expressions and forms.
+In 1987, the Sabreen Association for Artistic Development was established as a non-profit, community-based organization specializing in the promotion of music in Palestine and combining it with different artistic expressions and forms.

-Etymology

-The group's name is the Arabic adjective meaning "the patient ones", "people who are patient", or "those awaiting".

 Music

 During the 1970s there were two types of bands: westernized bands that played western instruments and eastern bands that played eastern instruments.
 Sabreen presented a mix that merged the gaps between the two styles blending elements of traditional Arab and Eastern music with international influences from Indian music to African music to American jazz and blues.
 Sabreen helped introduce a trend of committed music, or "Multazimeh", which was gaining popularity in Egypt with Sheikh Imam and Ahmed Fouad Negm, and in Lebanon with Marcel Khalife and Ziad Rahbani.
 The music's soundscape incorporated Eastern instruments like the oud, kawal, buzuq, and qanun, while also incorporating Western instruments such as the guitar, violin, cello, and double bass.

 The lyrics of Sabreen's songs are mostly by renowned poets such as Mahmoud Darwish, Samih al-Qasim, Hussein Barghouti, and Fadwa Touqan.

 The group has released four albums with the lead singer Kamilya Jubran, and another one after she left the group.
 Each album was released at an important political juncture.
 The first one "Dukhan al-Barakin" (Smoke of Volcanoes) was released in the early 1980s coinciding with the Israeli invasion of Lebanon and the Sabra and Shatila massacres.
 The songs included poems by Palestinian poets including Mahmoud Darwish and Samih al-Qasim, and style was rooted in folklore.
-Their second album "Mawt al-Nabi" (Death of the Prophet) was made during a particularly introspective period before the first Intifada, focusing on everyday life under Israeli occupation.
+Their second album "Mawt al-Nabi" (Death of the Prophet) was made during a particularly introspective period before the First Intifada, focusing on everyday life under Israeli occupation.
 This album was an act of resistance with a clear-cut message.
-"Jayy al-Hamam" (Here Come the Doves), was released next in 1994, was upbeat, in keeping with the hope fostered by the now-defunct Oslo peace process.
+"Jayy al-Hamam" (Here Come the Doves), was released next in 1994, was upbeat, in keeping with the hope fostered by the Oslo Accords.
 The fourth CD, "Ala Fein" (Where to?) released in 2000, uses poems by Talal Haydar, Sayyed Hegab and the Fadwa Tuqan (Palestine), conveying a sense of deep nostalgia and despair.

-In 2002 Kamilya Jubran left the band and moved to France to pursue a solo career.
+In 2002, Kamilya Jubran left the band and moved to France to pursue a solo career.
 Sabreen released another album titled Maz'ooj which saw a departure from the band's sound.
 The electro-infused album included lyrics by Said Murad and vocals by Palestinian actor Mohammad Bakri.